galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 For more information on the Bayesian approach, tutorials are available on the website below, which are all provided in python notebooks) http://jakevdp.github.io/blog/2014/06/14/frequentism-and-bayesianism-4-bayesian-in-python/ .

-### Optional - Activity 5: Mathematical Optimization

-*Mathematical optimization* is finding the best option within a set of possibilities using a certain criterion (see https://en.wikipedia.org/wiki/Mathematical_optimization for more information).
-For instance in Least Squares Fitting, we have optimized the rms (a single number value), by determining the values of the slope and y-intercept that minimized the rms.
-In general, one could define any mathematical criterion for optimization, where optimization is defined by a variety of operations (although it is usually maximizing or minimizing the criterion).
-Read through optimizationTutorial.pdf, written by Zane Beckwith, (a former CAP REU graduate assistant).
-It provides an overview of the topic of optimization along with several different examples of different types of optimization algorithms.

- At the end of the write up, Zane has a short tutorial for which he has provided two codes: `scatter.py` & `neldermead.py`.
-Both of these python programs actually contain function definitions and can be read into your own code using the **import** command.
-To complete the activity, you would use the function **minimize** from `neldermead.py` to find minima of the Himmelblau function, which is provided by the function **simulate** in `scatter.py`.
-I have provided my own example of how to do this in `zanesprob.py`.